Nouran-Salah64/Computational_Linguistics/README.md

 ## What It Does

-- Builds a bilingual lexical database of 5,000 words covering English, Modern Standard Arabic (MSA), and Egyptian Colloquial Arabic (ECA)
-- Handles dialectal variation including 2,000 dialectal Arabic entries
+- Builds a lexical database of 10,000 English words and 10,000 Arabic words covering Modern Standard Arabic (MSA) and Egyptian Colloquial Arabic (ECA), including 2,000 dialectal entries
 - Implements rule-based sentence and word segmentation for Arabic using Regex
 - Includes a morphological analyzer, POS tagger, and syntactic parser built with handcrafted rules